 According to British army officer Frederick Burnaby, who visited the palace about 80 years after it was built, the mastermind behind the project was an Armenian architect.
 The pasha supposedly cut off the architect’s hands so that he could never build something for a rival.
 Such stories are commonplace throughout the world, however, and best taken with a grain of salt.

 While it seems completely isolated today, the palace was once the heart of the original Doğubeyazıt.
 Now referred to as Eski (Old) Doğubeyazıt, it was once a thriving city of 250,00.
-Hardly anything remains today, however.
+But little else from this period remains.

 In 1930, it was completely destroyed by the Turks in response to a Kurdish uprising.
 The stone and wood from the ruins were then used to construct the modern city of Doğubeyazıt.
 Thankfully, the palace, along with a few old mosques, remain mostly intact.